git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

 ## Alternative Method

-An alternative method is to start `git-cmd.exe` and run `pacman -Sy --needed msys2-runtime` and `pacman -S --needed pacman bash`, because that ensures that no obsolete binary continues to be used after the update.
+An alternative method is to start `git-cmd.exe` from within the MSYS2 shell and run `pacman -Sy --needed msys2-runtime && pacman -S --needed pacman bash`.
+This ensures that no obsolete binary continues to be used after the update.

 ### See Also: